phospho-app/ai-chat-bubble/README.md

 ## About

-Made with love and baguettes in Paris - phospho team 🥖🇫🇷
+Made by juniors for juniors in PARIS - phospho team 🥖🇫🇷

 Special thanks to @flamschou, @fred3105, and @oulianov 🧪💚